Skip to main content

 It is part of the Hypothalamic-Pituitary-Gonadal (HPG) axis, a complex communication network that regulates reproductive function and metabolic health.
 The brain sends signals to the ovaries and adrenal glands, directing the production of hormones like testosterone based on the body’s needs.

-As women age, particularly during and post-menopause, the output from the ovaries declines.
+As women age, particularly during perimenopause and post-menopause, the output from the ovaries declines.
 This leads to a decrease in both estrogen and testosterone.
 While much clinical focus has been placed on estrogen’s role in heart health, emerging evidence suggests that maintaining physiological levels of testosterone is also deeply important.

 Some research indicates that very low levels of testosterone in older women may be associated with an increased risk for cardiovascular events, suggesting a protective role for this hormone.
 This reframes the conversation ∞ the goal is the restoration of a balanced, youthful hormonal environment to support the body’s innate functions.